indicnlp/grid-tagger-for-tamili-ocr/README.md

-# grid-tagger-for-tamil-brahmi-ocr
+# grid-tagger-for-tamili-ocr
-a quick dirty script for aligning grid interactively, authored for tamil-brahmi-ocr project
+a quick dirty script for aligning grid interactively, authored for tamili-ocr project

 The many values are hardcoded.
 Numpy array could have been used instead of just tuples.